16.7 Best Practices for Type Conversions

 Effective and safe type conversion relies on choosing the right tool and understanding its implications:

-2. Prefer From/Into for Infallible Conversions: Use these traits for conversions guaranteed to succeed.
-They clearly communicate intent, are idiomatic, and leverage the type system effectively.
+From/Intofor Infallible Conversions: Use these traits for conversions guaranteed to succeed.
+They clearly communicate intent, are idiomatic, and leverage the type system effectively. - Mandate

-6. Implement Display/FromStr for Text Representations: Use these standard traits for converting your custom types to and from user-readable strings.
+Display/FromStrfor Text Representations: Use these standard traits for converting your custom types to and from user-readable strings. - Utilize